 I’m not going to show you lovely pictures of bubbling brown goo because that is what the barbecue sauce looked like while it was cooking on the stove.
 Plus we all know what rhubarb looks like right? (read: I forgot to take a before and during shot!).
 I’ve been dreaming up ways to use this slightly spicy and sweet, tart barbeque sauce.
 I thought it would go with pork best of all so I had hubby grill me up some pork chops and slather the sauce on while they were grilling.
 He doesn’t always do such a photogenic job while barbecuing but since I told him these were for a blog post he upped his game a bit.I’m not sure what to do with the sauce next but thought of pulled pork are running through my head.
 Do you ever get a dish in your mind that won’t leave until you make it?

 Plus…a thought about the word ‘Barbecue’.
-I’ve always thought that there was a Canadian and an American spelling of the word like there are for so many other words (neighbour/neighbor).
-Sometimes I just assume that the computer spell checker is just biased towards American spelling but today I actually looked this up because it intrigued me.
+I’ve always thought there was a Canadian and American spelling of the word like there are for many other words.
+For example, neighbour/neighbor or exercize/exercise.
+I just assume that spell checker is set to highlight American spelling and ignore it.
+However, today I looked this word up because it intrigued me.
 It seems that the shortening of the word Barbecue to BBQ confuses some people (myself included) into thinking that there is an alternative spelling to the word and it includes a ‘q’ as in Barbeque.
 So now we know the presence of a ‘q’ in place of ‘c’ in the word Barbecue is not correct.

 Get Saucy with Dish ‘n’ the Kitchen: